OpenNMS/opennms-pagerduty-plugin/README.md

 ### Handling notification failures

-In the case where forwarding an alarm to PagerDuty fails, the plugin will generate a `uei.opennms.org/pagerduty/sendEventFailed` locally that will trigger an alarm.
+In cases where forwarding an alarm to PagerDuty fails, the plugin will generate a `uei.opennms.org/pagerduty/sendEventFailed` locally that will trigger an alarm.
-The event contains details on the error that occurred and could be used trigger alternate notification mechanisms.
+The event contains details on the error that occurred.
+You could use it to trigger alternate notification mechanisms.

 ## Developing